DEFRA/ffc-development-guide/docs/development-patterns/configuration.md

-# Configuration management
+# Configuration and secrets

-Non sensitive application configuration data is persisted in [Azure Application Configuration](https://azure.microsoft.com/en-gb/services/app-configuration/).
+Non sensitive application configuration data is persisted in the [Platform repository](https://dev.azure.com/defragovuk/DEFRA-FFC/_git/DEFRA-FFC-PLATFORM) for all environments other than Sandpit.

+For Sandpit, [Azure Application Configuration](https://azure.microsoft.com/en-gb/services/app-configuration/) is used.

-Sensitive application data is persisted in [Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/) and referenced from Application Configuration.
+Sensitive application data is persisted in [Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/) and referenced from the main configuration store.

-One instance of Azure Key Vault and Azure Application Configuration will exist in every FFC Azure subscription.
+Each environment has it's own instance of the config stores and Key Vault.

-The configuration keys used in Application Configuration must follow FFC naming convention below to ensure that CI and CD pipelines can retrieve values in a predictable and efficient way.
+The configuration keys used must follow the naming convention below to ensure that CI and CD pipelines can retrieve values in a predictable and efficient way.

 ## Helm values in deployment